chicagozer/rtdb/README.md

 Running on OpenShift
 ----------------------------

-Create a Logentries account at https://logentries.com/
+Create a Logentries account at https://logentries.com/doc/openshift/

+Take note of the Account-Key that you are given, you will need it in the Configuration step below.

 Create an application on Openshift if you havent already, you must enter app name and your stack.